cloudflare/wrangler-action/README.md

 ### "I just started using Workers/Wrangler and I don't know what this is!"

 No problem!
-Check out the [Quick Start guide](https://developers.cloudflare.com/workers/quickstart) in our docs, and if you hvaen't
+Check out the [Quick Start guide](https://developers.cloudflare.com/workers/quickstart) in our docs to get started.
+Once you have a Workers application, you may want to set it up to automatically deploy from GitHub whenever you change your project.
+That's where this action comes in - nice!

 ### "I'm trying to deploy my static site but it isn't working!"